 In memory of Nick Fagnano we are working to improve the lives of orphaned and neglected children in the Dominican Republic by improving their schools and playing field at the Herrera Tatiana school through a school makeover and new sports fields.

 March Gladness - 2014

 LYDIA Urban Academy is an accredited, non-traditional high school that provides a safe, nurturing environment for students who may have experienced academic adversity in the past.
 We believe in empowering youth through education, advocacy, and discipleship.
 Each class is designed using differentiated instruction based on student interests, readiness, learning styles, and social-emotional needs.

 LUA's core curriculum includes English, math, social studies and science classes that adhere to Illinois State standards for excellence.In addition, students are required to complete a curriculum of courses designed to develop the skills necessary for independent living.
 To learn more about the Lydia Urban Academy in Chicago, Click Here

 We built a school in Cayes Jacmel, Haiti.
 For more information click here.

 March Gladness is now closed.
-If you would like to contribute to the Herrera Tatiana School, please donate here.
+If you would like to contribute to Care For Children, please donate here.